 Calling all writers!

-You can look forward to more than 25 free writing classes and programs this spring!
-Spring 2016 writing faculty includes Kathleen Alcala (essays), Nancy Kress (science fiction), Rose Lerner (historical romance), Claudia Castro Luna (poetry), Donna Miscolta (fiction), Nancy Rawles (fiction/dialogue), Ingrid Thoft (mystery), as well as a series of writing workshops presented in partnership with Hugo House.
-We’ll also offer publishing and marketing classes with Martha Brockenbrough (query letters/synopsis), Beth Jusino (marketing), Jennifer Worick and Kerry Colburn (nonfiction book proposals) and Sasquatch Publishing (behind the scenes look at the publishing process).
+We have 25 free writing classes for you as part of our Spring 2016 Seattle Writes series!
+Faculty includes Kathleen Alcala (essays), Nancy Kress (science fiction), Rose Lerner (historical romance), Claudia Castro Luna (poetry), Donna Miscolta (fiction), Nancy Rawles (fiction/dialogue), Ingrid Thoft (mystery), as well as a series of writing workshops presented in partnership with Hugo House.
+We also have publishing and marketing classes with Martha Brockenbrough and Stasia Ward Kehoe (query letters/synopsis), Beth Jusino (marketing), and Jennifer Worick and Kerry Colburn (nonfiction book proposals).

 SELF-e: E-book publishing at the Library The Seattle Public Library is partnering with Library Journal to offer the SELF-e public library e-book discovery service.
 SELF-e allows Seattle's self-published authors to submit their e-book for circulation at SPL, libraries throughout Washington, and possibly libraries nationwide.
 This is a great way to reach a wider reading audience and build buzz on your book.